Unlock the secret FM tuner in your Android phone

 Tune in radio

 Fortunately, there's a free app that can activate it for you: NextRadio.
 Before you install it, check the list of supported devices, which includes phones from LG, Motorola and Samsung, to name just a few.
 (Make sure to note the carrier as well.
-Although my Samsung Galaxy S6($294.00 at Amazon.com) is on the list, it's a Verizon model, and therefore not compatible.)
+Although my Samsung Galaxy S6($496.00 at Android Enjoyed) is on the list, it's a Verizon model, and therefore not compatible.)

 If your phone isn't on the list, there's no harm in trying the app.
 (If it doesn't detect an FM chip, it'll offer to let you stream stations instead.)